Circular Port Monitor

 #8

-Share of area for core circular activities in the port area
+Share of area in the port taken up by port-relevant core CE activities

 Read more